PICKS OF THE MONTH

 (Published 4 August 2021, socialtextjournal.org)

 THIS essay by cultural worker Roma Estrada, arts-based research teacher Rae Rival and gender studies professor Nefertiti X.M.
-Tadiar actually introduces a selection of women's reports-cum-surveys by seven women cultural critics (including Rival and Estrada).
+Tadiar actually introduces a selection of reports-cum-surveys by seven women cultural critics (including Rival and Estrada).
 Quite a Social Text special, then.

 The full documentary on CBSNews.com